 Tortillas are best fresh–they will be pliable and should roll around a filling fairly easily.

-Cool completely and then store in an airtight container at room temperature (not in the fridge) for up to 5 day.
+Tortillas will be best (and the most pliable) the day they are made.
+To store, cool completely and then store in an airtight container at room temperature (not in the fridge) for up to 2 days.
 For longer storage, freeze.
 To refresh, microwave for a few seconds before use.